ResearchComputing/Documentation/docs/storage/petalibrary/allocation_types.md

 PetaLibrary archive allocations are configured to maximize data integrity over performance.
-As such, archive allocations are not accessible from RC compute, but can be accessed interactively on the RC login nodes.
+As such, archive allocations are not accessible from compute nodes, but can be accessed interactively on login nodes.
 Historically the archive tier was tape-based, although recently is was changed to disk.
 An object limit of 10,000 files/directories per terabyte of space remains in place to preserve the option to move back